serac/cas/installation/Configuring-Authentication-Components.md

 authentication event; these are commonly used to set protocol-specific data.

 ## AuthenticationManager
-CAS ships with a single yet flexible authentication manager, `PolicyBasedAuthenticationManager` that should be sufficient for most needs.
+CAS ships with a single yet flexible authentication manager, `PolicyBasedAuthenticationManager`, that should be sufficient for most needs.
 It performs authentication according to the following contract.

 For each given credential do the following: